chuank/Easing/README.md

 To get started, [clone the library from GitHub to your local machine](https://help.github.com/articles/cloning-a-repository/).

 Change the name of the library in `library.properties` to something different.
-You can add your name at then end.
+You can add your name at the end.

 Modify the sources in <src> and <examples> with the new behavior.